Flowers2Algernon/flowers2algernon.github.io/_posts/2024-06-21-Array Basic.md

 }
 ```

-the output is:
+The output is:

 ```
 0x7ffee4065820 0x7ffee4065824 0x7ffee4065828
 0x7ffee406582c 0x7ffee4065830 0x7ffee4065834
 ```

-note that the address is hexadecimal, so in C++, the two-dimensional array memory space is a continuous line.
+Note that the address is hexadecimal, so in C++, the two-dimensional array memory space is a continuous line.

 ###### In Java

+{% raw %}

 ```java
 public static void test_arr() {